philip696/sales_wheel/README.md

 Reward management
 ```

+Admin authorization must ultimately be enforced through the backend/database security layer, not only by hiding frontend routes.

 ---

 # Data Model

-The database schema is defined in:
+The database schema is defined through:

 ```text
 supabase/migrations/